From BR Bullpen

 Willie "Puddin' Head" Jones played fifteen years in the majors, getting over 5,000 at-bats.
 His nickname came from a 1930s song.

 Jones stayed with the Phillies through June 1959, hitting between 9 and 25 home runs each year with a peak of 25 in 1950.
-After 11 games in 1959 with the 1959 Indians, he finished out his career with the Cincinnati Reds in 1959-61.
-Although the 1961 Reds won the 1961 National League pennant, Jones' last game with them was in May of that year.
+After 11 games in 1959 with the Cleveland Indians, he finished out his career with the Cincinnati Reds in 1959-1961.
+Although the Reds won the National League pennant in 1951, Jones' last game with them was in May of that year.

 He died of cancer at age 58.